SAP Business One vs Microsoft Dynamics

-As your small to midsized business grows in size and complexity, you’ll notice your entry-level software isn’t keeping pace with the uptick in orders, new locations or entities, additional headcount, and other common challenges.
+As your small to midsized business grows in size and complexity, you’ll notice your entry-level software isn’t keeping pace with the uptick in orders, new locations, additional headcount, and other common challenges.

-A cloud enterprise resource planning (ERP) solution will save you time and money, streamline your daily operations, and bring every aspect of your business—including accounting and finance, customer relationship management (CRM), procurement, inventory, reporting, eCommerce, supply chain, and projects—together on one platform.
+A cloud enterprise resource planning (ERP) solution will save you time and money, streamline your daily operations, and bring every aspect of your business, including financials, accounting, inventory, sales, and customer relationship management (CRM), together on one platform.

-But investing in a cloud ERP solution is a big deal, and it’s essential to find the perfect fit for your business.
+But investing in a cloud ERP solution is a big deal, and finding your business’s perfect fit is essential.
 There are several options on the market, and their capabilities vary.
 So, where do you begin, and how do you narrow your search?

 Let’s start by comparing two popular options: SAP Business One and Microsoft Dynamics.
-Both cloud ERP solutions were developed by stable, reputable technology corporations—but that’s where the similarities end.
+Both cloud ERP solutions were developed by stable, reputable technology giants—but the similarities end there.

 Here are four critical differences between SAP Business One and Microsoft Dynamics.